MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/purchase-order-posting.md

 > [!NOTE]
 > The **Charge** posting type isn't used when the **Post to charge account in ledger** parameter is selected.

-For more information, go to [Post to charge account accounting principle](/supply-chain/cost-management/post-to-charge-account-accounting-principle.md).
+For more information, see [Post to charge account accounting principle](../../supply-chain/cost-management/post-to-charge-account-accounting-principle.md).

 ## Sample posting profile configuration